 Sangha’s Lies

-On the day of the North West vote, following the antisemitism smear against Ali and the local membership, Sangha emailed CLP members to explain her “serious concerns” over apparent antisemitism in Kensington Labour Party.
+On the day of the North West vote, following the antisemitism smear against Ali and the local membership, Sangha emailed CLP members regarding her “serious concerns” over apparent antisemitism in Kensington Labour Party.
 She stated that members had been suspended and that there would be a “serious investigation” into the antisemitism that had forced her to take over of the process.

-In December we contacted Sangha to ask about the events that had led to Cllr Ali being denied a place on the shortlist.
+In December we contacted Sangha to ask about her role.
 A press officer replied to confirm Labour “had to” commence a “serious investigation” into antisemitism in Kensington CLP and that local members had been suspended “due to antisemitism”.

-Multiple sources have confirmed to us that, to date, there have been no suspensions of party members in Kensington for suspected antisemitism.
+Multiple sources have told to us that, to date, no party members in Kensington have been for suspected antisemitism.
 These sources include people with access to the members’ database.

-Our sources also confirm that there has been no investigation of any type, let alone a “serious investigation” into antisemitism locally.
-Many Kensington Labour members have also separately reported to us that they have heard nothing about any suspensions or investigations.
+Our sources also confirm that there has been no investigation of any type, let alone a “serious investigation” into antisemitism.
+Many Kensington Labour members have also separately stated to us that they have heard no gossip or news about suspensions or investigations.

 Nothing to add

-We contacted London Region again asking them how many Kensington members had been suspended and if there had been an investigation into antisemitism.
+We contacted London Region, asking how many Kensington members had been suspended and if there had been an investigation into antisemitism.
 A press officer replied that he had “nothing further to add” to the claims made against the CLP membership.

-We understand that members have not yet raised any concerns at Kensington CLP meetings regarding the conduct of the NEC; the lies of London Region officials; the treatment of local Jewish communities; the disenfranchisement of a score of British Somalis in a local branch; the subversion of local democratic procedures and the character assassinations of elected local politicians by unelected officials.
+We understand that members have not yet raised any concerns at Kensington CLP meetings regarding the conduct of the NEC; the lies of London Region officials; the treatment of local Jewish communities; the disenfranchisement of a score of British Somalis; the subversion of local democratic procedures and the character assassinations of elected local politicians by unelected officials.

 Labour’s National Executive Committee torpedoed local party democracy to prevent local candidates from being chosen in the marginal seat of Kensington for the next general election.
 Here’s what we know about how they did it…